prakhar21/profile/index.md

 After the office hours, I read domain related books because I strongly believe that every book adds something to your existing belief.

+If, you are anxious to know more of me, below questions will surely try to help you out
+- What qualification do you hold ?
+- List your top projects ?
+- Any achievements other than academics ?

 Let's **connect** on ***prakhar.mishra@formcept.com*** to discuss opportunities that we may have for one another.

 [![Github](https://s-media-cache-ak0.pinimg.com/originals/d6/40/57/d6405738890860b9844024299ee0c7a6.jpg){:height="40px" width="40px"}](http://www.github.com/prakhar21)